 Building a Solar-Powered Repeater

-Here's the parts list that Austin Mesh came up with as their preferred way to build a solar powered repeater.
+Here is the parts list that Austin Mesh came up with as their preferred way to build a solar-powered repeater.
+We've updated this as of 2025 to account for availability and tariffs.

 This design doesn’t require any soldering or complicated connectors.
 It also doesn’t require any battery management chips (which often have long shipping lead times and can be hard to get).